agrawalshrawan245/CodeStudio/Java/Infometics/LinkList.md

 Here one point to notice is that you need iterator to iterate throught the link list.
 And for more information you can check out this youtube video [09 LinkedList & The Iterator](https://www.youtube.com/watch?v=kOcLQdKl8x0&ab_channel=AlexSmith).
 Nicely explained how to use these iterators.

+List class has two child class namely ArrarList and LinkList.
+It is sometimes confusing to think which is better and when to use it, and to check in detail about these see [Difference between ArrayList and LinkedList](https://javagoal.com/difference-between-arraylist-and-linkedlist/#:~:text=Implementation%20of%20both%20classes%20are%20the%20first%20difference,Serializable%2C%20Deque%20interface%20and%20extends%20the%20AbstractList%20class.)

 ```java
 import java.util.LinkedList;
 import java.util.Iterator;